firezone/firezone/rust/linux-client/docs/use_cases.md

 1. Alpine Docker container, CLI only, resolv.conf DNS (Easy to test)
 2. Exe only, Manual startup, CLI only, No DNS (Embedded / IoT)
 3. Exe only, Manual startup, CLI only, resolv.conf DNS (Embedded / IoT)
+4. Package manager installation, activated by NetworkManager, CLI only, NetworkManager DNS (To get NM working before committing to a GUI)
-4. Package manager installation, runs as always-on systemd service unit, Tauri GUI, resolvectl DNS (A desktop that doesn't have NetworkManager)
+5. Package manager installation, runs as always-on systemd service unit, Tauri GUI, resolvectl DNS (A desktop that doesn't have NetworkManager)
-5. Package manager installation, runs as systemd service unit, activated by NetworkManager, Tauri GUI and NetworkManager interfaces, NetworkManager DNS (The "Make me one with everything" option)
+6. Package manager installation, runs as systemd service unit, activated by NetworkManager, Tauri GUI and NetworkManager interfaces, NetworkManager DNS (The "Make me one with everything" option)

 If we don't test a real package manager (e.g. apt, yum) we can consider a tarball artifact to be a "package" and untar it in CI to get the systemd and NetworkManager service files. `cargo-deb` does work well for Debian systems.